jeffreykegler/hoonlint/misc/whitespace.md

 Unless it is a 1-ary rune,
 a tall rune expression is never a silo element.
-Hoons statements of arity greater than 1 must be broken out into its statement rune and its runechildren, before being slotted.
+Hoon statements of arity greater than 1 must be broken out into its statement rune and its runechildren, before being slotted.
 A row may contain multiple lines,